A Framework for Conditional Statement Technical Debt Identification and Description

 \section{Motivating example}

-Previous research \cite{wehaibi2016examining} has studied the impact of \ac{satd} on software complexity and changeability.
-It is inevitable that \ac{satd} needs addressing and the ultimate goal is removing \ac{satd}.
-In order to manage and eventually remove \ac{satd}, we need to identify them in our codebase.
+Previous research \cite{wehaibi2016examining} studied the impact of Technical Debt (\ac{td}) on software complexity and changeability. \ac{td} needs to be addressed, and the ultimate goal is to remove (repay) \ac{td} instances from the software.
+In order to manage and eventually repay \ac{td}, we first need to identify its occurrences in the codebase.
 This is a challenging task, especially in large software projects where codebases can grow to millions of lines of code.
-Figure \ref{motiv_eg} depicts several scenarios of a code fragment to illustrate the challenge of this problem.
+Figure \ref{motiv_eg} depicts several scenarios to illustrate various challenges of this problem.

-In scenario 1.a., there is technical debt in the code fragment, which was explicitly acknowledged in the comment.
-However, comments can be written for other purposes, not just only for acknowledging a technical debt (see scenario 1.b.).
-The challenge here is to detect which comments are \ac{satd} and which ones are not.
-Existing work (e.g. \cite{potdar2014exploratory,da2017using,huang2018identifying}) mostly focuses on addressing this challenge.
+Scenario 1.a in Figure \ref{motiv_eg} depicts the case of a \ac{td}-free conditional statement with an associated comment that describes what the \texttt{if}-statement does.
+However, in Scenario 1.b, there is \ac{td} in the conditional statement, which is \emph{explicitly} acknowledged in the associated comment that suggests code revision.
+The challenge in Scenarios 1.a and 1.b is to detect which comment is a \ac{satd} comment and which one is not.
+Existing work in SATD (e.g. \cite{potdar2014exploratory,da2017using,huang2018identifying}) focuses on addressing this challenge.